 Why Big Sky?

-Big Sky is tucked away in a corner of southern Montana an hour's drive north of Yellowstone National Park.
-It isn't the easiest ski resort in the world to get to, but the journey is well worth it.
+Tucked away in a corner of southern Montana, an hour's drive north of Yellowstone National Park, Big Sky isn't the easiest ski resort in the world to get to, but the journey is well worth it.
+With over 400 inches of beautiful powder each season, the area pretty much guarantees some fairly epic skiing.
+There is a huge amount of intermediate skiing but head up the tram to the top of Lone Peak and you will find some of the gnarliest terrain around.

 Further facilities are located in the 'town' of Big Sky a few miles away, from where there is access to the private Yellowstone Club ski resort.